YuvBindal/EmpowerNUS/README.md

 Note: UI_Codes stores the classes for our home page, educational resources page, and Reporting system.
 Meanwhile, Login_Frontend holds the code for the setting up process of the app.

+## Disclaimer

+The backend side of our application is still undergoing debugging and further testing for those reasons we have only made the front end application available to interesting users.